jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 Short answer: Yes and No.

-Production configuration will require resolution for all layers dependencies, even dependencies of dependencies.
+Production configuration will require resolution for all layers of dependencies, even dependencies of dependencies.
 This might get a bit large and complex, but it's only creating instances and assembling them together.
 An understanding of the parts of the architecture is needed, but there is no business logic.

 Here's an example where:
 * `ClientApplication` delegate to `Interface1`